task-proxemics/XLeRobot/BOM.md

 - You can also choose **other batteries**, just make sure the maximum watts is large enough to power 2x arms, wheels, and RasberryPi at the same time.

-- Extended cable kit (Important: When wiring, maintain the same wire sequence as the original to avoid errors)
-- USB Type-C to DC cable

 # Complete Build Guide